nismailo/Android-Management-Information-System/README.md

-This is an android java project for Doctor manage information system i will be using java ,android ,mysql as technologies
+This is an android java project for Doctors'data management information system i will be using java ,android ,mysql as technologies